Our Trust Purpose

 Failure to comply with these regulations is an offence under criminal law and if the organisation is convicted of the offence, it may result in a fine, together with a remedial or publicity order being imposed.

-If you have any queries relating to these regulations please contact the Trust Board Secretary or any member of the Corporate Assurance Team on 01522 308938.
+If you have any queries relating to these regulations please contact the head of corporate governance or any member of the Corporate Assurance Team on 01522 308857

 Alan Kent, Audit Committee chair